Haydn Bunton Jr.: Sturt, 1993 to 1994

 At the age of fifty-six, Bunton was appointed by a Sturt club looking for an experienced coach after Kevin Higgins and Steven Trigg had guided them to only seven wins from 64 games between 1990 and 1992.
 Sturt had actually possessed interest in Bunton during the early 1980s when they were seeking a replacement for veteran coach Jack Oatey, but lost interest when a decision had to be made at the end of 1982.

 Bunton started very badly, with the Double Blues having lost as many as twenty consecutive games before their first win in July.
-However, they managed to win four of their last eight games but narrowly failed on percentage to avoid a fifth straight wooden spoon.
+However, they managed to win four of their last eight games but narrowly failed on percentage to avoid a fifth successive wooden spoon.
 In 1994, things started promisingly with two wins and a near miss against reigning premiers the Eagles before Sturt fell back to its old ways and won only two of its last seventeen games for a sixth wooden spoon on end.
 Bunton resigned at the end of 1994 to be replaced by Phil Carman, who resurrected the club after on paper the worst modern season in a major Australian rules league the following year.

 Bunton's stint at Sturt is generally regarded as his only failure as a coach, though he admitted he enjoyed it, that the Sturt district was "not as productive as it used to be" and that SANFL redistricting had hurt the club.